 Products being developed for epilepsy in the clinical pipeline were supported by EF Epilepsy Therapy Project which supports therapies from idea to market.

 Invested in 90 projects by the EF Epilepsy Therapy Project since 2006.

-We are optimizing technology and growing our digital reach in order to make current information more readily available, speed referral to specialty care, train more people about epilepsy and seizure first aid, connect people to resources and each other, and share the powerful stories of those living with epilepsy so we can continue to benefit even more people affected by epilepsy across our nation and in every community.
+We are optimizing technology and growing our digital reach to make current information more readily available, speed referral to specialty care, train more people about epilepsy and seizure first aid, connect people to resources and each other, and share the powerful stories of those living with epilepsy.
+With our expanding research, we can continue to benefit even more people affected by epilepsy across our nation and in every community.
 (Epilepsy.com, EndEpilepsy.org)

-Affected by epilepsy and their families are in digital reach and a growing number are in reach of our frontline organizations.
+Individuals affected by epilepsy and their families in the U.S. are in digital reach and a growing number are in reach of our frontline partners in our network organization.

-Unique visitors to Epilepsy.com where 20.1 M pages are viewed by an average of 35,000 daily users.
+Unique visitors to Epilepsy.com each year where 20.4 M pages are viewed by an average of 34,400 daily users.

-Impressions with the weekly newsletters and advocacy alert E-mails.
+Subscribers to weekly newsletters and advocacy alert emails.

 Facebook community; 50 K on Twitter; and 19 K on Instagram.